 Is Motorcycle Insurance Required in Florida?

 Florida motorcycle laws are unique compared with most other states.
-In most states motorcycle insurance laws are comparable to other motor vehicle laws but in Florida they are not.
-Drivers of motor vehicles in Florida, with four or more wheels, are required to carry personal injury protection (PIP) as part of the Florida no fault insurance blanket.
+In most states, motorcycle insurance laws are comparable to other motor vehicle laws but in Florida, they are not.
+Drivers of motor vehicles in Florida, with four or more wheels, are required to carry personal injury protection (PIP) as part of the Florida no-fault insurance blanket.
 This will guarantee the payment of medical bills up to $2500 as long as the claim is filed within 14 days.
-If the medical bills resulted from an emergency, as certified by a medical professional, the PIP will pay the full threshold of $10,000.
+If the medical bills resulting from an emergency, as certified by a medical professional, the PIP will pay the full threshold of $10,000.
 This PIP is not available to the motorcycle owner even if the owner already carries PIP for another vehicle.
 Given the fact that injuries in a motorcycle crash are likely to be more severe, the motorcycle rider is at greater risk of financial disaster following a serious crash.